Skip to content

 EPOLLIN - used for read operations

-EPOLLOUT - used for write opeartions
+EPOLLOUT - used for write operations

-EPOLLLET - requests edge triggered notifications for the fd
+EPOLLLET - requests edge triggered notifications for the FD

 epoll_wait()